ricsanfre/pi-cluster/docs/_docs/argocd.md

 {{site.data.alerts.end}}

-## Bootstraping the cluster using App of Apps pattern
+## Bootstrapping the cluster using App of Apps pattern

-For bootstraping the cluster [app of apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/) can be used.
+For bootstrapping the cluster [app of apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/) can be used.
 The App-of-Apps design is basically an Argo CD Application made up of other Argo CD Applications.

 It consist of a ArgoCD application, (root application) containing a set of Application manifest files.